averagewagon/microsite/README.md

 ### Short-Term Goals

+- Implement a watchdog which resets the board if it hasn't received a request in a while
 - Serve gzip- or brotli-compressed resources for better performance.
 - Host a highly compressed webm video.
 - Implement a table of contents handler for the static site generator.